katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         avoid updating them all at once and bringing the system offline.
 For instance, in a web topology of 500 nodes handling very large volume, it may be reasonable to update 10 or 20 machines at a time, moving on to the next 10 or 20 when done.
-The ``serial:`` keyword in an Ansible :term:`playbooks` control the size of the rolling update pool.
+The ``serial:`` keyword in an Assible :term:`playbooks` control the size of the rolling update pool.
 The default is to address the batch size all at once, so this is something that you must opt-in to.
 OS configuration (such as making sure config